-These are bands/albums missing from Spotify/iTunes and possibly all digital age new millennium streaming services.
+These are bands/albums missing from Spotify and or iTunes and possibly all digital age new millennium streaming services.
 For whatever reason, these are A.W.O.L. and it would be great to have them available.
 Please Like, Comment, Share and add yours to this list!

 Automatic Man @patthrall, @michaelshrieve Check this out!
 These guys need to realize the grouping of these folks alone with two releases are missing the boat not to carry these through technology.
 They are both solid Albums that need to be alongside their colleague's releases.
 Bayeté (Todd Cochran, where are you?
 Get your voice in on this!